-Great breakfasts: Jam, The Ville Resort-Casino, Stone’s Throw cafe and Bar, Betty Blue & The Lemon Tart
+Great breakfasts: Jam, StreetFront Cafe & Bar, Betty Blue + The Lemon Tart

-Top spots for a beverage: Crown on Palmer, The Taphouse, Townsville Brewery
+Top spots for a beverage: The Taphouse, Townsville Brewery

 The tropical winter (April to November) is the best time to visit Townsville.
-Days are warm, nights are cool, and there is unlimited sunshine and very little rain.
+Days are warm, nights are cool, and there is very little rain.

 December to March is hot and humid and there can be rain periods which last several days.
 The advantage of visiting at this time of the year is that accommodation prices are low.

-There always seems to be a festival or event happening in and around Townsville.
-Some of the best are the Australian Festival of Chamber Music, Strand Ephemera: the North’s Sculpture Festival, the Townsville 400 Supercars, and Magnetic Island Race Week.
+There always seems to be a festival or major event happening in and around Townsville.
+Some of the major ones are the Australian Festival of Chamber Music, Strand Ephemera (a biennial outdoor sculpture exhibition), the Townsville 400 Supercars, and Magnetic Island Race Week.

-Next, head outdoors to the 15 hectare Jezzine Barracks precinct, which commemorates the military and Aboriginal heritage of the Kissing Point headland.
-The historic Quarantine Station is a highlight at Cape Pallarenda Conservation Park, while the Forts Walk on Magnetic Island leads to historic WWII fortifications and infrastructure.
-Lookouts along the way afford excellent views of the Palm Island Group and Bowling Green Bay National Park.
+Townsville is home to Australia’s largest defence base and has long been of strategic military importance to the country’s north.
+The 15-hectare Jezzine Barracks precinct commemorates the military and Aboriginal heritage of the Kissing Point headland, while the Forts Walk on Magnetic Island leads to historic WWII fortifications and infrastructure.
+Lookouts along the way afford excellent views of the Palm Island group and Bowling Green Bay National Park.
 Koalas are often seen in trees along the track.
-The walk culminates in 360 degree views from the top of the fortifications.
+The walk culminates in 360-degree views from the top of the fortifications.

 From award-winning fine dining to casual eats to suit every taste, Townsville offers an enviable range of cafes and restaurants.

 You can enjoy Australia’s best breakfast at Jam on Palmer Street.
 That’s according to the Savour Australia Awards.
-While on Palmer Street, capture the essence of fine dining and international cuisine at Michels Restaurant or Ribs and Rumps.
+Lunch and dinner are pretty amazing too, and this stylish eatery was awarded a 2018 Readers’ Choice Chef Hat by the Australian Good Food Guide (AGFG).
+Also on Palmer Street, what’s billed as Australia’s ‘ultimate ribs experience’ awaits you at Ribs and Rumps.

-Discover City Lane – a creative laneway bursting with dining options with New York flair, street art, funky decor and an atmosphere to match.
-Here you can travel the world without leaving town.
-Donna Bionda is an Italian restaurant, Sakana serves Japanese, Shaw and Co has burgers and more, while The Courtyard offers Americana-style street food.
-Also here is The Taphouse, North Queensland’s first self-pour craft beer bar.
+City Lane in the heart of the CBD is a laneway precinct bursting with dining options, New York-style flair, street art, funky decors and an atmosphere to match.
+Here you can eat your way around the world without leaving town.
+Donna Bionda offers Italian cuisine and Sakana serves Japanese.
+Harri Dumpling does delicious dumplings, and Syros specialises in traditional Greek street food.
+Also check out The Taphouse — North Queensland’s first self-pour craft beer bar.

-For more chances to refresh with a locally brewed beverage or enjoy a great meal, head for the Townsville Brewery or the Cowboys Leagues Club in Flinders Street.
+For more opportunities to refresh with a locally brewed beverage or enjoy a great meal, head for the Townsville Brewery (housed in the old Townsville Post Office) or the Cowboys Leagues Club in Flinders Street.
 Further east you’ll find an eclectic mix of restaurants, nightclubs, pubs and cocktail bars on Flinders Street East.

-As North Queensland’s biggest urban centre, there’s no shortage of top things to do in Townsville that revolve around retail therapy.
+As North Queensland’s biggest urban centre, there’s no shortage of top spots to shop in Townsville.

-Townsville is served by many of Australia’s popular department and chain stores but the real treats are in local boutique outlets.
-The Home Room in Gregory Street has locally crafted items like scented retro milk bottle candles or super cute sustainable bamboo tumblers for long-lasting memories of your Townsville visit.
+The city is served by Australia’s most popular department and chain stores but the real retail treats are its local boutiques.
+The Home Room in Gregory Street offers locally crafted items like scented retro milk bottle candles or super cute sustainable bamboo tumblers.
+They’ll guarantee long-lasting memories of your Townsville visit.

-The Strand Emporium on Flinders Street is a cool little coastal store with blue and white prints and seashell accents.
-Pop in for beach inspired decor, batik resort wear, accessories and homewares.
+The Strand Emporium on Flinders Street is a cool little store that does coastal chic.
+Browse for resort wear, and beach-inspired accessories and homewares.

-Magnetic Island, just 8km from Townsville, is a unique blend of national park, holiday paradise and small residential villages.
+Magnetic Island — located just eight kilometres off the coast of Townsville — is a unique blend of national park, holiday paradise and residential community.

 The island has some of the best beaches in Queensland, and the vibe is relaxed and friendly.
-Book a high speed catamaran transfer to and from the island.
-Once you’re there you can choose to jet ski, sail, skydive onto the beach, scuba dive, snorkel, fish, ride horses, play a round of golf or just relax in one of the many peaceful bays.
+Book a 20-minute ferry transfer to and from the island.
+Once you’re there, you can choose to jet ski, sail, scuba dive, snorkel, fish, ride horses, play a round of golf or just relax in one of the many peaceful coves.

-Why not take advantage of the warm tropical waters and learn to scuba dive?
+Finally, while you’re in Townsville, why not take advantage of the warm tropical waters and learn to scuba dive?
 There are several operators that can get you certified in just a few days.
 Experienced divers will also enjoy their time in Townsville.
-The Yongala wreck is considered Australia’s best dive site, and attracts seasoned divers from around the world.
+The Yongala wreck is considered Australia’s best dive site and attracts seasoned divers from around the world.

 Do you have any tips to add to our Townsville travel guide?
 We would love to hear from you.
 Please leave a comment below.

 About the writer

 Len Rutledge has been travel writing for 40 years.
 During that time he has written thousands of newspaper articles, numerous magazine pieces, more than a thousand web reviews and around 35 travel guide books.
-He has worked with Pelican Publishing, Viking Penguin, Berlitz, the Rough Guide, and the Nile Guide amongst others.
-He has lived in nine countries and currently resides in Townsville.
-Along the way Len started a newspaper, a travel magazine, a Visitor and TV Guide and completed a PhD in tourism.
+Len has lived in nine countries and currently resides in Townsville.
 His travels have taken him to more than 100 countries and his writings have collected a PATA award, an ASEAN award, an IgoUgo Hall of Fame award and other recognition.
-He is the author of the Experience Guides series of travel books – available as ebooks or paperbacks from amazon.com.
+He is the author of the Experience Guides series of travel books.